C. J. Wilson (cornerback)

-C. J. Wilson (born November 18, 1989) is an American former professional football cornerback who played for the Tampa Bay Buccaneers in the National Football League (NFL).
+C. J. Wilson (born November 18, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was signed by the Chicago Bears as an undrafted free agent in 2013.
-He played college football at NC State.
 He was also a member of the Tampa Bay Buccaneers.
+Wilson played college football for the NC State Wolfpack.

 Early life

 Wilson attended Lincolnton High School in Lincolnton, North Carolina.
 In 2007, he helped lead the Lincolnton football team to the NCHSAA 2A state championship title.
 In the state championship game, he rushed for 67 yards and two touchdowns, caught two passes for 41 yards and made five tackles.

 College career

 Wilson played college football at NC State.
-During his career at NC State, he recorded 114 tackles, 4 interceptions and had 3 interceptions returned for touchdowns.
+During his career with the Wolfpack, he recorded 114 tackles, 4 interceptions and had 3 interceptions returned for touchdowns.

 Professional career

 Chicago Bears

 On April 28, 2013, Wilson signed with the Chicago Bears as an undrafted free agent.
-He was waived on October 28, but was brought back onto the practice squad.
+He was waived on October 28, 2013, but was brought back onto the practice squad.